aaronghsh/3D-Lidar-Scanner/README.md

 # 3D LiDAR Scanner 📡

-Welcome to the 3D LiDAR Scanner project!
 This system captures accurate 3D scans of indoor environments using a rotating Time-of-Flight sensor controlled by a microcontroller.
 The project combines embedded systems and Python-based 3D visualization to produce interactive point clouds.

 ---